-- 39) Parcel design on the Final Parcel Map shall be in conformance with the approved Tentative Map as filed with the Community Development Department.
-The Community Development Director may approve minor modifications to the final configuration; however, the number of parcels shall not exceed that shown on the approved tentative map. - 40) Owner shall submit a copy of the final map for review by the Planning Department for conformance with the Department's conditions of approval, mitigation measures or other requirements.
-Before the final map can be filed with the Yuba County Recorder, a statement from the Planning Director which states that the final map is found to be in conformity with the Department's conditions of approval, mitigation measures and requirements shall be received by County Surveyor. - Any relocation or rearrangement of any existing PG&E facilities to accommodate this project will be at the developer's/applicant's expense or as agreed by PG&E. There shall be no building of structures under or over any PG&E facilities or inside any PG&E easements that exist within the subject area. - 42) Operator shall meet all requirements of the Feather River Air Quality Management District. - 43) Satisfy the Mitigation Monitoring Plan for the project in accordance with the California Environmental Quality Act. - Should any prehistoric or historic artifacts, including human remains be exposed during construction and excavation operations, work shall cease and the Community Development & Services Agency shall be immediately notified and will ensure adherence to CEQA Guideline Section 15064.5(e).
-If apparent human remains are exposed, the County Coroner shall be consulted to determine whether any such materials require special treatment prior to resuming construction.
+44) Parcel design on the Final Parcel Map shall be in conformance with the approved Tentative Map as filed with the Community Development Department.
+The Community Development Director may approve minor modifications to the final configuration; however, the number of parcels shall not exceed that shown on the approved tentative map.

+- 45) Owner shall submit a copy of the final map for review by the Planning Department for conformance with the Department's conditions of approval, mitigation measures or other requirements.
+Before the final map can be filed with the Yuba County Recorder, a statement from the Planning Director which states that the final map is found to be in conformity with the Department's conditions of approval, mitigation measures and requirements shall be received by County Surveyor. - 46) Any relocation or rearrangement of any existing PG&E facilities to accommodate this project will be at the developer's/applicant's expense or as agreed by PG&E. There shall be no building of structures under or over any PG&E facilities or inside any PG&E easements that exist within the subject area. - 47) Operator shall meet all requirements of the Feather River Air Quality Management District. - 48) Satisfy the Mitigation Monitoring Plan for the project in accordance with the California Environmental Quality Act. - 49) Should any prehistoric or historic artifacts, including human remains be exposed during construction and excavation operations, work shall cease and the Community Development & Services Agency shall be immediately notified and will ensure adherence to CEQA Guideline Section 15064.5(e).
+If apparent human remains are exposed, the County Coroner shall be consulted to determine whether any such materials require special treatment prior to resuming construction. - 50) Prior to any development on Parcels 2 and 3, all current and future property owners must adhere to the requirements outlined in the Fire Protection Plan.